-Applications will be made for the New Shares to be issued to Euroclear Participants pursuant to the Scrip Dividend Alternative to be admitted to listing and trading on Euronext Amsterdam and the Vienna Stock Exchange on or about 30 June 2021.
+The New Shares to be issued to Euroclear Participants pursuant to the Scrip Dividend Alternative will be included in the book-entry interest system of Euroclear Nederland on or about 30 September 2021 and application will be made to listing and trading on Euronext Amsterdam and the Vienna Stock Exchange in due course.
 The New Shares will be credited as fully paid-up and will rank equally in all respects with the existing issued Shares (including the same voting rights).
 The New Shares will be delivered to Euroclear Participants through their account holding bank or broker.

-The New Shares will be issued to Registered Shareholders in registered and certificated form and it is expected that certificates for the New Shares will be posted to the Registered Shareholders, at the risk of the persons entitled thereto, on or about 30 June 2021.
+The New Shares will be issued to Registered Shareholders in registered and certificated form and it is expected that certificates for the New Shares will be posted to the Registered Shareholders, at the risk of the persons entitled thereto, on or about 30 September 2021.